itsjustlife/dimmi/docs/door-mode.md

 - Entries must include a `doorId`, `title`, `summary`, and `contentUrl` fields.
 - Attachments reference items by `doorId`; classic deep links continue to work because the schema keeps backward-compatible URLs.
 - When updating the schema, maintain the 1.1 fields and add migrations before raising the version.

+## Door Builder API Notes
+- When creating rooms through `cloud.php?action=create`, send the parent room in the `parentId` field.
+This is now the canonical field that the server reads first.
+- The older `parent` field is still read for now so existing scripts keep working, but new integrations should only rely on `parentId`.